10 Best Forex Cards in India for Students and Tourists in 2025

 Benefits of Niyo Global Forex Card

-• 5% interest on this saving amount
+• Up to 8% interest on this savings account

 #2.
 Makemytrip Tripmoney Global Cash Card – Forex Card